JaneliaSciComp/pydantic-ome-ngff/README.md

 `omero` and `bioformats2raw` are not currently supported, but contributions adding support for those models would be welcome.

-Support for container-level validation (i.e., checking that multiscale or coordinate transformation metadata is compatible with a hierarchical array / group layout) is being added incrementally.

 ## installation

 ```bash